ytyulkinaxway/axway-open-docs/content/en/docs/apim_relnotes/201904_release/apip_relnotes.md

 This release has the following limitations:

-* This release is not available as a virtual appliance, or as a managed service on Axway Cloud.
-* The ready-made API Portal Docker image is strictly for development environments only, and is not recommended for use in production environments.
-You must use the Dockerfile to build and run API Portal containers in production environments.
+* API Portal 7.7 is compatible with API Gateway and API Manager 7.7 only.
 * Upgrade to API Portal 7.7 is supported from API Portal 7.6.2 only.
 To upgrade from earlier versions, you must first upgrade to 7.6.2.
-* API Portal 7.7 is compatible with API Gateway and API Manager 7.7 only.
+* This release is not available as a virtual appliance, or as a managed service on Axway Cloud.

+*This section was updated to remove the information about API Portal in Docker containers.*

 ## Fixed issues